Euchie23/SquidStock/notebooks/AutoML/README.md

-# 🦾 ⚙️🦿 The Engine Room: Weekly Squid CPUE Prediction
+# 🦾 ⚙️🦿 The Engine Room: Predictive Catch Modelling
 ### **End-to-End ML Workflow • Feature Engineering • AutoML • Drift & Anomaly Detection**

+## 🌍 Real-World Value

+The Engine Room showcases a **full, production-ready ML workflow** applied to one of the hardest real-world problems in fisheries science: predicting weekly CPUE for a fast-moving, environmentally sensitive species.
+Instead of chasing unrealistic accuracy, it demonstrates **transparent, rigorous machine-learning practice** under real ecological constraints.

+### Who This Helps
+- **Fisheries agencies:** evaluate when CPUE trends are meaningful vs. noise
+- **Environmental data teams:** understand drift, anomalies, and shifting ecological regimes
+- **ML engineers / data scientists:** see how to build robust pipelines on unstable, non-stationary datasets
+- **Research groups:** explore how ML complements (not replaces) ecological models

+### Why It Matters
+Squid CPUE is highly variable, often decoupled from abundance, and driven by rapid ocean changes.
+This project adds value not by accuracy alone, but by demonstrating:

+- Feature engineering tailored for ecological time series
+- Class-conditioned modeling for asymmetric CPUE behavior
+- Drift + anomaly detection to flag shifting environmental regimes
+- Honest model diagnostics that explain *why* predictions are difficult
+- A workflow that would be deployable in real fisheries or environmental monitoring systems

+In a field where many models overpromise, **The Engine Room shows what responsible, scientifically grounded ML looks like** — and how to interpret results in an ecological context.
+It highlights ML strengths, limitations, and how data instability shapes real management decisions.

+---

-This repository contains a full machine-learning workflow developed to model **weekly CPUE (Catch-Per-Unit-Effort)** for *Illex argentinus* using environmental and temporal predictors.
+This project contains a full machine-learning workflow developed to model **weekly CPUE (Catch-Per-Unit-Effort)** for *Illex argentinus* using environmental and temporal predictors.
 The analysis focuses on **January–June**, the most stable seasonal window for this species.

 The goal is not to produce perfect forecasts — CPUE is inherently noisy and influenced by unobserved ecological processes — but to demonstrate a **transparent, scientific, and production-ready ML pipeline**.